Stanko/Stanko.github.io/_posts/2016-12-21-looking-forward-to-2017.md

 ## Work & Co

-Big news here, my ex-company became a part of [Work & Co](http://work.co).
+Big news here, my company became a part of [Work & Co](http://work.co).
 We're really excited about that, and I'm looking forward to the great stuff we are going to build.
 Our collaboration goes back for a few years now, it was very productive, and this is a great step forward.

-My current title is a *Principal developer* and I'm in charge of a tech team, here in the Belgrade office.
+My current title is a *Technology Director* and I'm in charge of a tech team, here in the Belgrade office.

 <!--more-->